The problem: You just got your first PCS orders! Why you should keep reading: You want to know what to expect and some tricks for a smooth move.

 Top 5 tips for a successful move?

 - Start planning early.
 Even before orders, you can start cleaning out the house or do a yard sale.
+Once you have orders, you can research your next duty station with input from fellow military families using the website PCSGrades.

 - Save money in advance.
 Before you even get orders, start saving at least $100 each month to prepare for the moving expenses.
 Even though the military reimburses some of your moving costs, there are tons of additional payments like closing out your bills at one location, paying security deposits at the new location, buying a different vehicle, setting up utilities, etc. Try to predict your expenses and plan for them.